 Payments are done online via bank transfer or PayPal and have to be received on the day of our consultation.

-For cancellations with at least 48 hours notice (2 working days) a fee of £20 applies.
+For cancellations with at least 48 hours notice (2 working days) no a fee applies.
 For all cancellations with less than 48 hours (2 working days) notice the full session fee applies.
 However, within reason, I would always aim to offer you a suitable replacement slot, if available.

 For clients undergoing cancer or other medical treatment we would agree a suitable arrangement for cancellations due to feeling unwell.